oblinger/HookAnchorApp/Work/SV/SV People/SV Individuals/@Maxim Dorogov/@Maxim Dorogov.md

 - Use existing stated games.
 - Shot Origination Problem
-- Poession near frame of the shot.
+- Possession near frame of the shot.
 - Shot Origination Coord.
 - How many Videos?
 	- 10 videos.
 10 min each